deltadak/plep/index.rst

 -  To run or debug, use the Gradle task ``run``.
 -  To build an executable jar, use the task ``build``, the file is then in ``build/libs/``.
+-  To run tests from IntelliJ, install the Spek (and possibly also Spek Framework) plugin.

 Building a Windows release
 --------------------------